October 16th, 2018

 I was lucky to get a ride right away with Anita, a trail angel.
 She was already hosting 3 hikers that night, no doubt all people I knew.
 She dropped me off at the hardware store, where I was able to get my batteries and fuel.
 I went next door to the grocery to also get my resupply done.

 Getting back to the interstate took me 2 rides but it was fairly easy.
 I got to meet a nice couple Naya (from Chile) and Douglas, who were touring around SoCal with a giant dog.
 The dog went to town licking my ears from the backseat.
 I thought he might swallow me at one point.
 Stellar and The King were waiting back at the hotel room that we split.
 I did a bunch more errands then hit the hot tub.
-It was a great way to finish a pretty productive day.
+It was a great way to finish a pretty efficient and productive day.